Last Updated on by Mitch Rezman

-Unlike other channels, narration is done third person voice over with the interactions of humans and birds a subset of the narrators scripting.
+Unlike other channels, the narration is done third-person voice-over with the interactions of humans and birds a subset of the narrators scripting.

 I don’t know who Alen AxP is but he makes good use of many of his subscribers that look like you and me interacting with their budgies.

 You’ll see actionable fid-eos like Setting up New Budgie Cage | Vlog #19